Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 $ mkdir image; cd image
 ```

 MNIST dataset is located under the http://yann.lecun.com/exdb/mnist/ address in the binary format.
-We will download that data, process it into a numpy array and store it on the mounted path.
+We will download the data, process it into a numpy array and store under the mounted path.

 ```python
 # domnload-mnist.py